Whether you want to distribute an album, an EP, LP or single, they are referred to as "Releases" in your account.

 Each tab will have to be finished before moving to the next one.
 Any field with a red "*" is required.
 The "Main info" tab holds all information at the album level.

-Add cover art by clicking the "+", or by dragging and dropping an image.
+Add a cover image by clicking the "+", or by dragging and dropping an image.
 Soundrop accepts Jpeg files with an RGB color space between 1400x1400 and 3000x3000 pixels.

-Language refers to the language of the metadata itself - Artist name, album title, track title, etc. - and not the language of the lyrics (see step 9).
+Language refers to the language of the metadata itself - Artist name, release title, track title, etc. - and not the language of the lyrics (see step 9).

 5) Soundrop offers localization for titles in other character sets (like Cyrillic, traditional and simplified Chinese, etc.).
 Click "Add a title in another language" if your release is also in a non-western alphabet.

 6) Any release that has 4 or more primary artists is considered a compilation, and would switch over to "Various Artists".

 7) Typing in an artist name that has been previously used in your account will display the name in a dropdown menu.
 Only add a new artist name if it hasn't been used in your account before!